Immutability of Tuples and Exception Handling

 exception.

-To handle errors caused by attempts to modify a tuple's immutability, you can use a try
+To handle errors from modifying a tuple, you can use a try

 /except